Agnès Pannier-Runacher: Secretary of State for Economy and Finance

 Pannier-Runacher was appointed as Secretary of State for Economy and Finance, serving under the leadership of minister Bruno Le Maire, on 16 October 2018.
-At the time of her appointment, she was the highest-paid official to join the government.
+At the time of her appointment, she was the highest-paid official to join the government, earning more than €500,00 per year.

 Early in her tenure, Pannier-Runacher oversaw the 2.8 billion euros auction of 5G frequencies conducted by French regulator ARCEP in October 2020.

 During the COVID-19 pandemic in France, Pannier-Runacher was put in charge of organizing and reinforcing the production and supply of materials for health care personnel and institutions, such as respirators, personal protective equipment and swabs.
 She also oversaw the ramp-up of the production of face masks in France.